-It’s likely that your state offers a similar program, and with a little digging, you could receive assistance on your down payment.
+Your state likely offers a similar program, and with a little digging, you could receive assistance on your down payment.

-FHA loans are a popular option for first-time homebuyers who are struggling to come up with a down payment.
-You’ll apply for this type of loan through a bank or online lender, and the Federal Housing Administration (FHA) and the U.S. Department of Housing and Urban Development (HUD) guarantee the loan.
+FHA loans are a popular option for single parents struggling to come up with a down payment.
+You’ll apply for this type of home loan through a bank or online lender, and the Federal Housing Administration (FHA) and the U.S. Department of Housing and Urban Development (HUD) guarantee the loan.

 And FHA loans are fairly easy to qualify for.
 They are popular among first-time homebuyers, but you can apply for one even if you’ve taken out a mortgage before.

 If you’re hoping to buy a home with no down payment, you might consider taking out a USDA loan.
-These loans are offered by the United States Department of Agriculture (USDA) and are designed to help low to moderate-income home buyers find affordable housing in rural areas.
+The United States Department of Agriculture (USDA) offers these home loans and are designed to help low to moderate-income home buyers find affordable housing in rural areas.